Negotiating, Fast and Slow:

 A discussion with:

-Professor of Psychology and Public Affairs Emeritus, Woodrow Wilson School
+Professor of Psychology and Public Affairs Emeritus, Princeton School of Public and International Affairs

 Eugene Higgins Professor of Psychology Emeritus, Princeton University